rcarrata/rcarrata.github.io/_posts/2022-02-23-sign-images-1.md

 How can we improve our supply chain security by signing container images, in an open, accessible and transparent manner?
 How can we store the signatures in a safe and organized way?

-And how can we ensure that no one can introdce a risk to our entire software supply chain by deploying malicious images in our Kubernetes clusters?
+And how can we ensure that no one can introduce a risk to our entire software supply chain by deploying malicious images in our Kubernetes clusters?

 Let's dig in!